Purpose and Scope

 Physical Requirements and Working Environment

-Physical Demands: Requires sedentary work involving standing or walking for brief periods, exerting up to 10 pounds of force on a regular basis; and some dexterity in operating office equipment; must be able to use hands and fingers for sign language.
+Physical Demands: Requires sedentary work involving standing or walking for brief periods, exerting up to 50 pounds of force on a regular basis; and some dexterity in operating office equipment.

 Sensory (ADA) Requirements: The position requires normal visual acuity and field of vision, hearing and speaking abilities.